Summit Elevation (m): 3612

 Monday was another gorgeous, bluebird day.
 We started our egress at around 07:00 but by the time we were finally around Glacier Lake the sun was already scorching hot – it felt like July rather than the first few days of May!
 We took our last long break near the campground on Glacier Lake, listening to the local ducks, geese and birds and enjoying the absolute stillness and peacefulness of a windless, warm morning.
 It felt really good to chill there for a bit.
 Too soon it was time to get moving again.
 The grunt up and down the 200+ meters of elevation gain / loss over the shoulder of Survey was a giant PITA but soon we were sweating our way to the parking lot from the North Saskatchewan crossing.

-As you could probably tell from the LONG trip report (!!), I really enjoyed my climb of Mount Forbes.
+As you could probably tell from the length of this trip report (!!), I really enjoyed my climb of Mount Forbes.
 I enjoyed all of it, from the approach to the bivy site, to the steep snow climb up the NW face, to the challenge of wind slabs on the upper summit ridge.
 I loved the spring-like conditions we had including the low river, the chirping birds and the blooming flowers along the trail.
 We had a good team.
 There really isn’t anything left for me to say, other than I’m glad I’ve done this mountain and I’m sad that it will be hard for me to match the experience any time soon.